 2018 community grant offerings will:

-- Address unmet needs in the Parkinson’s community: services for underserved populations, support for clinical trial recruitment for under-represented populations and other unmet needs such as financial barriers to care.
+- Address unmet needs in the Parkinson’s community: services for underserved populations, support for A research study in humans that aims to test a new intervention – this could be a drug, surgery or therapy like exercise or diet guidelines – to make sure it is effective and safe. recruitment for under-represented populations and other unmet needs such as financial barriers to care.

 - Expand a successful program into a new geography.

 - Develop a new program for people with Parkinson’s.